*This post may contain affiliate links to products we recommend and happily use.*

 But when the muffins and the other baked goods got a price increase it wasn’t fine.

-So I googled and I researched and we taste tested many a recipe.
+So I researched and we taste tested many recipes.
 We have found some great recipes in these cookbooks.

 3. I stopped my daily coffee drive thru fix.